-Due to the increased sulphur in meat, more hydrogen sulphide is created during digestion when meat is broken down.
+Due to the increased sulfur in meat, more hydrogen sulfide is created during digestion when meat is broken down.

 Women’s farts smell worse than men’s.

-In 2014, a study was conducted by a Flatologist Dr. Michael Levitt, M.D, which found that women produce more hydrogen sulphide during digestion and as a result their farts smell worse.
+In 2014, a study was conducted by a Flatologist Dr. Michael Levitt, M.D, which found that women produce more hydrogen sulfide during digestion and as a result their farts smell worse.

 Sorry ladies, you might be the winners of fart etiquette, but you’re the losers of this one!

 Farts can be highly flammable.

 This is due to the fact that there’s methane and hydrogen in your farts, both of which are flammable and can be ignited.

 But don’t worry, you can’t explode by lighting one.

 A fart speeds out of you at 3.05 meters a second, that’s 7 miles per hour.

 So they might be faster than hoverboards, but the jury is still out on whether or not they’re more flammable!